dotnetrdf/docs/src/latest/developer_guide/SPARQL-Optimization.md

 Slice(Select(LazyBgp({ ?s rdfs:label ?label . ?s ?p ?o })), LIMIT 10, OFFSET 0)
 ```

-`VDS.RDF.Query.Algebra.LazyBgp` is a specialised implementation of `VDS.RDF.Query.Algebra.IBgp` which does the minimum amount of work necessary to answer a query.
+<xref:VDS.RDF.Query.Algebra.LazyBgp> is a specialised implementation of <xref:VDS.RDF.Query.Algebra.IBgp> which does the minimum amount of work necessary to answer a query.
 In this case it needs only find the first 10 solutions that satisfy the pattern.
 Since a query may operate over millions of triples if we can stop processing earlier then we can get better performance.
 If we process the same query without this optimisation we have to find every possible solutions that satisfies the pattern and then discard all but 10.

 The algebra optimiser uses a variety of these kinds of optimisations depending on the query.
 Obviously they are not applicable in every case (e.g. if there is an `ORDER BY` clause you need all the solutions in order to do the ordering before you can apply the `LIMIT`) but they can be used to significantly improve performance in various cases.

 There are a similar set of optimisations that are used for `ASK` queries since they aim to do the minimal amount of work possible as they only need to find one result satisfying the query.
-For a fuller list of available optimisers see the [[Advanced SPARQL Operations|UserGuide-Advanced-SPARQL-Operations]] page.
+For a fuller list of available optimisers see the [Advanced SPARQL Operations](../user_guide/Advanced-SPARQL-Operations.md) page.

 # Evaluation Optimisation